-In determining Mr. Lasky's salary the Committee took into account the compensation paid by other corporations of similar size and nature and Mr. Lasky's years of service and other compensation.
-The Committee also considered specific measures of performance, including return on assets, return on capital employed, return on equity, and operating cash flow, both actual and budgeted and forecasted for the Corporation for the first quarter of 1996 as well as for the full years 1995 and 1994.
+In determining Mr. Lasky's salary the Committee took into account specific measures of performance, including return on assets, return on capital employed, return on equity, and operating cash flow, both actual and budgeted and forecasted for the Corporation for the first quarter of 1996 as well as for the full years 1996 and 1995.
+The Committee also considered the compensation paid by other corporations of similar size and nature and Mr. Lasky's years of service and other compensation.
 The Committee also took into consideration various indicators of corporate performance in making an award to Mr. Lasky under the I.C.
 Plan.
 In awarding stock options and performance units to Mr. Lasky, the Committee considered Mr. Lasky's progress in increasing the growth of the Corporation, the potential impact of his efforts could have on future growth and the compensation awarded other chief executive officers, as reported by a compensation consultant advising the Corporation in respect of the 1995 Long-Term Incentive Plan.
-A number of objective financial measures of corporate performance were also considered.
+Also considered were a number of objective financial measures of corporate performance.